constanxe/url-shortener/README.md

 npm run serve
 ```

-3. access local app on http://localhost:8080/ or otherwise as provided
+access local app on http://localhost:8080/ or otherwise as provided

 ## tests

-run the following in the `client` folder
+run this in the `client` folder
 ```
 npm run test:unit
 ```